A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Other simulation details

-Here we describe in detail how we ran the DE analysis methods in the simulations (Sec.~\ref{sec:simulations}).
+Here we describe in detail how we ran each of the DE analysis methods in the simulations.

-\subsection{limma}
+\subsubsection{limma}

-We used the {\em limma-trend} method \citep{law2014voom, phipson2016robust, smyth2004linear} implemented in the {\tt limma} R package (version 3.48.3; \citealt{limma}) to perform a DE analysis of each of the simulated data sets.
+We used the {\em limma-trend} method \citep{law2014voom, phipson2016robust, smyth2004linear} implemented in the limma R package (version 3.48.3; \citealt{limma}).
 This involved the following steps.
-First, normalization factors were calculated using the {\tt edgeR} function {\tt calcNormFactors} with the default ``trimmed mean of M-values'' method \citep{robinson2010scaling}.
-Then we computed log-normalized counts $\tilde{y}_{ji}$ using the {\tt cpm} function from the {\tt edgeR} package (version 3.34.1; \citealt{edgeR-2012, robinson2010edger}) with {\tt log = TRUE} and {\tt prior.count = 3}.
-Next, we fit a linear model to the log-normalized counts $\tilde{y}_{ji}$ using the {\tt limma} function {\tt lmFit}, with conditions as variables; specifically, we chose the ``design matrix'' as {\tt model.matrix({\textasciitilde}0 + conditions)}, where {\tt conditions} was a categorical variable encoding the assignment of cells to conditions.
-We reported maximum likelihood estimates of the LFCs.
-For DE detection, we used the {\em p}-values from the moderated {\em F}-statistics, which were obtained by the function {\tt eBayes} with settings {\tt trend = TRUE} and {\tt robust = TRUE} \citep{law2014voom, phipson2016robust}.
-In the simulations, because the number of cells in each condition was quite large, the moderated {\em F}-statistics rarely differed much from the unmoderated {\em F}-statistics, even for the smaller data sets with fewer cells, but in the results we used the moderated {\em F}-statistics.
+First, normalization factors were computed using the edgeR function {\tt calcNormFactors} with the (default) ``trimmed mean of M-values'' method \citep{robinson2010scaling}.
+Then we computed log-normalized counts using the {\tt cpm} function from edgeR with {\tt log = TRUE} and {\tt prior.count = 3}.
+Next, we fit a linear model to the log-normalized counts using the limma function {\tt lmFit}, with conditions as variables; specifically, we chose the ``design matrix'' as {\tt model.matrix({\textasciitilde}0 + conditions)}, where {\tt conditions} was a categorical variable encoding the assignment of cells to conditions.
+We reported maximum-likelihood estimates of the LFCs.
+For DE detection, we used the {\em p-}values from the moderated {\em F}-statistics which were obtained by the function {\tt eBayes} with settings {\tt trend = TRUE} and {\tt robust = TRUE} \citep{law2014voom, phipson2016robust}.
+Note that, because the number of cells in each condition was quite large, the moderated {\em F}-statistics rarely differed much from the unmoderated {\em F}-statistics.
+Still, the final {\em p-}values were based on the moderated {\em F}-statistics.

-\subsection{MAST}
+\subsubsection{MAST}